fabricjs/fabric.js/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Staying in touch

-Follow [@fabric.js](http://twitter.com/fabricjs) or [@kangax](http://twitter.com/kangax) on twitter.
-Questions, suggestions — [fabric.js on Google Groups](http://groups.google.com/group/fabricjs).

-### TODO

-- All methods under fabric.util.* (except misc.js) need unit tests
-- SVG-to-canvas parser needs to support more SVG declarations (e.g. radial gradients are not yet supported)
-- IE<9 buggy with drawing images (images are rendered, but can't be moved/scaled/rotated)
-- Need more performance tests vs. Raphael.js (to be able to determine which one is better at which times; e.g. static vs. dynamic, animation, etc.)
-- Get rid of Cufon, only borrowing its text rendering logic (a lot of code from Cufon is irrelevant to fabric).